Auvik has a cloud ping service that’s automatically configured to monitor the default gateways on your network and alert you to status changes.

 Once the default gateway is determined to be down, the associated Internet Connection Is Lost alert fires and you'll receive an email notification.

-You can add new ping service checks to monitor any public-facing IP address.
+You can add new ping service checks to monitor any public-facing IP address or Public FQDN.

 View more details